decodingchris/promptmetrics/README.md

 This command will:
 1. Read the generations file.
 2. Use the specified evaluator model to evaluate each answer with guaranteed structured output.
-3. Save the detailed evaluations to a new timestamped file in the `evaluations/` directory.
+3. Save the detailed evaluations to a new timestamped file in the `evaluations/` directory, parallel to the `generations/` directory.
 4. Print the final, trustworthy score to your console, including advanced metrics for official evaluations.

 ```